quasidemic/aicos/readme.md

 ### `r-scripts/potting.r`

-An R-script using `ggplot` to create the plot used in the article.
+An R-script using `ggplot` to create a draft version of the plot used in the article.